Fiserv/ipg-na/docs/3dsecure-md/SOAPAPIIntegration.md

 ## Non-Payment Authentication (NPA)

-For cases, where you would prefer to register your customers’ credit card on file without charging them in the same session, you can submit a payerAuth request to our Gateway with a value ‘02’ in “threeDSEmvCoMessageCategory” element.
+For cases, where you would prefer to register your customers’ credit card on file without charging them in the same session, you can submit a payerAuth request to our Gateway with a value ***02*** in ***threeDSEmvCoMessageCategory*** element.

-As it is mandatory to use Strong Customer Authentication (SCA) for all new cards added to Card-On-File, NPA transaction request must include “ThreeDSRequestorChallengeIndicator” value ’04’ and “ThreeDSRequestorAuthenticationIndicator” value ‘04=Add card’.
+As it is mandatory to use Strong Customer Authentication (SCA) for all new cards added to Card-On-File, NPA transaction request must include ***ThreeDSRequestorChallengeIndicator*** value ***04*** and “ThreeDSRequestorAuthenticationIndicator” value ‘04=Add card’.

-The following represents an example of a ‘payerAuth’ request with basic set of elements:
+The following represents an example of a ***payerAuth*** request with basic set of elements:

 ```{r}